jschirrmacher/zerberus/README.md

 There are two URLs with different use cases, which can be opened in your browser:

 - [http://localhost:10000/remote.html](http://localhost:10000/remote.html) - A remote control, which lets you directly control the car.
-- [http://localhost:10000](http://localhost:10000) - this older frontend containing a simple car control via arrow keys and space bar (for breaking) and a lot of information about GPIO state.
+- [http://localhost:10000](http://localhost:10000) - this older frontend contains a simple car control via arrow keys and space bar (for breaking) and a lot of information about GPIO state.

 ### Remote control mode